johnlee94/pt_austin/basics/strings_and_variables.md

 var first name = "Sam"
 ```

 Returns an error!
-Javascript thinks that the variable name is simply the word
+Javascript thinks that the variable name is simply the word "first",
+and that we are trying to reassign a variable "name" that already exists to another value "Sam"...